ajmaradiaga/NextDepartures/README.md

 # NextDepartures

-Project created as part of Udacity iOS Nanodegree - Final Project
+Next Departures lets you check the closest public transport stops from where you are.
+You can save your favourite stops and track when you are about to arrive to your target destination.

+The app currently only consumes PTV (Public Transport Victoria) data - https://www.data.vic.gov.au/data/dataset/ptv-timetable-api.

 Submitted: 2015-07-02

 ## Next Departures Functionality
-Next Departures lets you check the closest public transport stops from where you are.
-The app currently only consumes PTV (Public Transport Victoria) data - https://www.data.vic.gov.au/data/dataset/ptv-timetable-api.

 The app lets you achieve the following tasks:
 - A user is able to retrieve the different public transport stops nearby.
 - Check the stop nearby in a map and distance from current location.
 - Get the next available public transport services stopping at a specific stop by just tapping the stop in the map.
+- The information displayed to the user is realtime when available.
 - Select a service to see the complete route.
   - When viewing the route of a service, you can tap on a stop and select if you want to be notified when you are close to it (tracking stop).
 - Stop tracking